 At this time the adolescent is ready to be launched out into the environment where they will gain total independence.
 Peers and school become more important than family.
 However, a separation between parents would emotionally hurt the adolescent.

-Before they leave for college, much of the time they spend at home is time they wish to spend alone.
+Before they leave for college, much of the time teenagers spend at home is time they wish to spend alone.
 The later adolescent's thinking skills are becoming more finely tuned as they are slowly becoming adult abstract thinkers.
-Parents should still be there to provide their children with guidance, even though they may not always want it.
+Divorced parents should still be there to provide their children with guidance, even though they may not always want it.